By Mike Phifer

 In the confusion, Merritt and an aide approached a knot of Confederate officers and told the leading officer he was his prisoner.
 The officer was Rooney Lee, who took a swing with his saber at young Merritt’s head.
 Merritt managed to parry most of the blow, although he lost his hat and suffered a slight wound.
 Both Merritt and his aide managed to escape a volley of pistol shots as they galloped to safety.
 Rooney Lee would not be as lucky; he was wounded in the leg in the fighting around Yew Ridge.

-The Battle That “Made the Federal Cavalry”
+Why the Battle of Brandy Station “Made the Federal Cavalry”

 In the end, the Federals were forced to fall back as Confederate reinforcements under Colonel Munford finally arrived.
 The biggest cavalry fight in North America had ended.
 With reports of Confederate infantry arriving to support Stuart, Pleasonton ordered Buford to withdraw around 5 pm.
 Conducting a fighting withdrawal, Buford took his command back across Beverly Ford with no trouble as the Confederates did not pursue.